m2studio/PokerScorer/README.md

 4. Now you should be able to build or run the project

 ## About input file
-Input file location is here /src/main/resources/input_file.txt Note :
+Input file location is here /src/main/resources/input_file.txt
 KH = K Black heart (cards)
 9S = 9 Black spade (cards)
 2D = 2 Black diamond (cards)